abhiramasonny/jaithon/README.md

 ### Description

-**JAITHON**: *An Age-Friendly Introduction to Coding*
+**JAITHON**: *A Simple Introduction to Math and Programming*

-JAITHON is a programming language carefully put together for teaching children and adults the fundamentals of coding.
+JAITHON is a programming language put together for the purpose of teaching children and/or adults the basics of programming.
 Its simplicity and intuitive syntax make it an ideal choice for young learners, allowing them to grasp programming concepts easily and enjoyably.
-The JAI programming Language is perfect for anyone regardless of age.
-By providing a beginner-friendly environment, The JAITHON Language removes the tech-savvy knowledge needed with traditional programming languages, making it accessible to people with little to no prior coding experience.
+Jaithon's syntax is so simple, that its basically like reading/writing english.
+All you need is a 1st grade education (Just know english...) to be able to enjoy my language.
+By providing a beginner-friendly environment, Jaithon removes the tech-savvy knowledge needed with 'normal'/highlevel programming languages, making it accessible to people with little or no prior programming experience.
 The intended use of my language is to help the transition to Python.
-JAITHON will help you get from complete beginner, to having somewhat knowledge of python syntax.
+JAITHON will help you get from complete beginner, to having a basic grasp of python syntax.

 **Crossing the age barrier**

-The primary problem JAITHON addresses is the apprehension often felt by young learners when approaching programming.
-By offering straightforward and visually appealing syntax, JAITHON enables children to express their creativity through code without feeling overwhelmed.
-This approach fosters a positive learning experience, encouraging children to explore and develop problem-solving skills, logical thinking, and computational creativity from an early age.
+The primary problem JAITHON addresses is the stress often felt by young learners when approaching programming.
+As a quote from Munna Bhai mbbs, *"Bhai, tension nahin lene ka bhai!"*, meaning drop the tension.
+By offering straightforward and visually appealing syntax, JAITHON enables children to effectively *Drop the tension*.
+This approach cultivates a positive learning experience, encouraging children to explore and develop problem-solving skills, logical thinking, and computational creativity from an early age.
 Our syntax is structured in such a way, that anyone who reads it will be able to tell you what the program does.
+Ive got proof for that as well.
+Star the GH repo and ill tell it to you :DD.

 ## Usage